The Selectmen's lead red convertible can play great vintage

 Grand Marshal comes

-along next; more vets; State Representative John Stripp
+along next; more vets in; State Representative John Stripp

 rounds the corner...